dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 API.
 I had soo many beautiful ideas I could see in my head, but no framework to build them with.

-> The idea mentioning shaders processing elements in a graph of
-> vertices in a submesh is basically Conway's Game of Life for 3D
+#### Conway's Game of Life
-> objects.

 ![Cellular Automata and Conway's Game of Life](/img/posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift/cellular-automata.gif)

-#### Conway's Game of Life
+Processing elements in a graph of vertices in a submesh is basically Conway's Game of Life for 3D objects.

 Now, imagine the above, but instead of manipulating the value of each cell, you are manipulating the position, texture coordinate, color, anisotropy or surface normal value for a vertex on a mesh.
-And you're doing so by constructing a random, balanced graph using a submesh on a mesh, which only requires the addition of an attribute to your mesh.
-Basically, an XML tag or just one mesh transformation.
+And you're doing so by constructing a random, balanced graph using a submesh on a mesh, which only requires the addition of one attribute to your mesh -- basically, an XML tag or just one mesh transformation.
 Paired with anisotropy modulation and the right fragment shader, this technique could be particularly amazing.
 However, it does require execution of a compute shader on each frame, as well as sacrificing some